Month: September 2014

 “But is it Art?!”
 Family resemblance concepts’ (Wittgenstein) explained simply (from my The Philosophy Gym)

 9. But is it Art?
 From my book The Philosophy Gym: 25 Short Adventures in Thinking.
 I mean they’d gone and fucking installed the work without me even being here.
 That’s just not on.
 This is my bed.
 If someone else installs it, it’s just dirty linen.
 If I do it, it’s art.
-Tracey “But is it Art?!”
+Tracey Emin “But is it Art?!”
 Family resemblance concepts’ (Wittgenstein) explained simply (from my The Philosophy Gym)

 Critical Thinking and Skepticism – Part 2